yotann/bcdb/docs/memodb/data-model.md

 - A byte string, containing arbitrary bytes.
 - A link, which consists of a single CID representing a reference to another Node that is stored separately.
-- A lists containing an arbitrary ordered sequence of other Nodes.
+- A list, containing an arbitrary ordered sequence of other Nodes.
 Nodes in the same list may have different kinds.
 - A map, containing a mapping from text string keys to arbitrary other values.
   Duplicate keys are prohibited, and ordering of map elements is insignificant.